You’ve survived. Now it’s time to learn to live with freedom.

 The Survival Circle Online Programme

-- 124£Every monthSpread your cost by paying monthlyValid for 4 months
+- 250£Every monthSpread your cost by paying monthlyValid for 6 months

-- 12 Weeks of live, guided workshops led by Lejla Dauti
+- Bi-weekly guided recovery workshops led by Lejla Dauti

 - 4 Weeks of structured aftercare and reflections groups.